DevExpress/devextreme-angular/README.md

 })
 ```

 Make sure that the application module is bootstrapped when the document has been loaded (the *main.ts* file should contain the code shown below).
-Otherwise, state transfering can work incorrectly.
+Otherwise, caching can work incorrectly.

 ```js
 document.addEventListener('DOMContentLoaded', () => {